Free State of Prussia: Post-war dismemberment

 Divided into East Berlin under Soviet administration and West Berlin under Allied sectors of administration (British, French and American).
-West Berlin was surrounded by East Germany and ultimately was enclosed by the Berlin Wall.
+West Berlin was surrounded by East Germany and was enclosed by the Berlin Wall beginning in 1961.
 The two halves were reunited after German reunification to form the modern German state of Berlin.
 A proposal to merge Berlin with the reformed state of Brandenburg was rejected by popular vote in 1996.